Jo-anne: You travel a great deal. Where do you live now?

 Jo-anne: You are a very talented photographer, but also art director, writer, and scientist.
 Can you tell us a little bit more about the relationship between these different fields?

 Koi: Thank you—I am humbled and very much appreciate the kind words!
-Infinite enigmas in science waiting to be deciphered, so I just think of myself as a little student in this massive universe, perpetually wide-eyed and curious, as there is always something new to learn or a skill to cultivate.
+Infinite enigmas in science waiting to be deciphered, so I just think of myself as a little student in this mysterious universe, perpetually wide-eyed and curious, as there is always something new to learn or a skill to cultivate.

 On the first impression, photography, writing, and science may appear to be completely unrelated fields that do not intermingle.
 However, these realms are colourful threads that weave together into a vivid web.

 At the lab, I operate microscope imaging technology to chronicle hundreds of immunohistochemistry slides containing various tissues that I prepared, stained, and mounted.
 Under the microscope, cells can be seen fluorescing in beautiful hues of red, brown, green, and blue, depending on the specific reagent exposures and chemical reactions at the genetic or molecular level.
 These experiments are executed to investigate behaviours, relationships, and peculiarities between different types of cells.
 Currently, I study cancer with the aim to establish cancer genetic profiles, discover tumour markers for early detection analysis, and develop chemo-preventive or therapeutic treatments that target tumour-specific pathways, with the main goal: to ameliorate cancer.

 Experimental design shares characteristics of art directing as well—one must direct a team of scientists to conduct experiments or studies aimed at a proposed idea or objective.
 Science presentations, conference posters, and publications require art design and proficient writing in order to illustrate discoveries, showcase data, and convey hypotheses to the community.